China's appetite for barley sucks in French and Canadian new crop

 China also imports malting barley to make beer ingredient malt.

-Barley from Europe and Canada next summer will contribute to feed supply as China awaits its next corn harvest and maintains a steep tariff on Australian barley, Helene Duflot, analyst at Strategie Grains, said.
+Barley from Europe and Canada next summer will contribute to feed supply as China awaits its next corn harvest and maintains a steep tariff on Australian barley, said Helene Duflot, analyst at Strategie Grains.

 "The fact there have already been new-crop purchases from France and Ukraine, probably, shows that China is not about to change its mind on Australia," she said.

+Adding to tension on the French market was a sharp expected drop in upcoming spring barley sowing, after a high level last year, Duflot added.
+France produces both winter and spring barley.

-The tariff has slashed Australian barley shipments to China, handing opportunities to other further-away suppliers.
+China's tariff has slashed Australian barley shipments, handing opportunities to other, more remote suppliers.
 For the European Union, collectively the world's top barley exporter, that has meant France, as the only EU country fully accepted to supply barley to China.

-Booming Chinese feed grain use and high domestic prices could bring record barley imports this season like in other grains, Duflot said, projecting they will top 10 million tonnes for the first time.
+Booming Chinese feed grain use and high domestic prices could bring record barley imports this season, as is the case with other grains, Duflot said, projecting that barley imports will top 10 million tonnes for the first time.

 Forecasts vary considerably, reflecting uncertainty about the level of Chinese grain stockpiles.
 The International Grains Council sees 2020/21 Chinese barley imports of 5.8 million tonnes and the U.S. Department of Agriculture 7.0 million tonnes, levels that would keep China behind Saudi Arabia in imports.